skip to Main Content

 Atlantic Seaboard

 Suburbs in this area include Sea Point, Bantry Bay, Clifton, Camps Bay, and Llandudno.
 These neighbourhoods offer a more cosmopolitan lifestyle for young couples and singles moving to Cape Town.
-There are a range of high-rise apartment buildings as well as gorgeous homes overlooking the coast.
+There is a range of high-rise apartment buildings as well as gorgeous homes overlooking the coast.

 City Bowl is located above the city centre, on the shallow slopes of Table Mountain.
 These neighbourhoods are close to the city centre and offer spectacular views, meaning that prices are generally high.

-Hout Bay Valley offers a range of farm-style houses and newer townhouse developments, offering security and minimum care for frequent travellers.
+Hout Bay Valley offers a range of farm-style houses and newer townhouse developments, offering security and minimal care for frequent travellers.
 European expatriates moving to Cape Town tend to prefer this area.
 It is also home to the Hout Bay International School.

 Northern and Western Suburbs